Skip to main content

 Call Object Resolution

 The Solver resolves the callObjects and checks the returnValues from the callObjects that the user has pushed.
-The returnValues are used in a call to verify from the CallBreaker to solve each user’s transactions.
+The returnValues are used in a call to executeAndVerify from the CallBreaker to solve each user’s transactions.
 Users can specify the returnValues manually or generate them based on the constraints set.
 Additionally, the Solver can retrieve tips from the user.

 Testing and Examples